sanskriti480/C-plus-plus-Inheritance/README.md

 ---

 ## Aim
-To understand pointers and its uses:
+To understand the concept of Inheritance in C++ and its applications:
-1. Performing arithmetic operations between values using pointers.
+1. Demonstrating reusability of code through inheritance.
-2. Reversing an array using pointers.
+2. Studying different types of inheritance (single, multiple, multilevel, hierarchical, hybrid).
-3. Demonstrating pointer arithmetic for different data types.
+3. Understanding modes of inheritance (public, protected, private).
-4. Traversing a character array (string) using pointers.
+4. Observing how base class constructors and members are accessed in derived classes.

 ---